canismarko/xanespy/docs/index.rst

 Python library for analyzing **X-Ray absorbance spectroscopy** data.

-.. warning:: This documentation is still under development.
-While it is usable, the code
+.. warning:: This documentation and the code are under active
-	     could change at any time.
+	     development.
+We make every effort to ensure the code is usable, but make no guarantees.

 .. toctree::
    :maxdepth: 2